manticoresoftware/manticoresearch/manual/Quick_start_guide.md

 <!-- example install -->
 ## Install and start Manticore

-You can install and start Manticore easily in Ubuntu, Centos, Debian, Windows and MacOS or use Manticore as a docker container.
+You can install and start Manticore easily on various operating systems, including Ubuntu, Centos, Debian, Windows, and MacOS.
+Additionally, you can also use Manticore as a Docker container.

 <!-- intro -->
 ### Ubuntu